isc-projects/kea/doc/sphinx/arm/config.rst

 use user context.

-Kea supports user contexts at the following levels: global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, DHCP-DDNS, loggers, leases, and server ID.
-These are supported in both DHCPv4 and DHCPv6, with the exception of server ID, which is DHCPv6 only.
+Kea supports user contexts at the following levels: global scope, interfaces configuration, multi-threading, shared networks, subnets, client classes, option data and definitions, pools, prefix delegation pools, host reservations, control socket, HTTP header, authentication, clients, queue control, DHCP-DDNS, loggers, leases, and server ID.
+These are supported in both DHCPv4 and DHCPv6, with the exception of prefix delegation pools and server ID, which are DHCPv6 only.

 User context can be added and edited in structures supported by commands.